morrownr/8821au-20210708/FAQ.md

 driver is installed but does not seem to be working.
 What is wrong?

 Answer: This question often comes up after installing the driver to a system that has Secure Boot on.
 To test if there is a Secure Boot related problem, turn secure boot off in the system BIOS and reboot.
 If the driver works as expected after reboot, then the problem is likely related to Secure Boot.

 What will increase my chances of having a sucessessful installation on a system that has Secure Boot on?

 First and foremost, make sure Secure Boot is on when you initially install your Linux distro.
 If your Linux distro was installed with Secure Boot off, the easiest solution is likely to do a clean reinstallation with Secure Boot on.

 Ubuntu is used as the example but other distros should be similar to one degree or another.
 During the installation there may be a box on one of installation pages that will appear if the installation program detects that Secure Boot is on.
 You will need to check the appropriate box and supply a password.
 You can use the same password that you use for the system if you wish.
 After the installation and reboot completes, the first screen you should see is the mokutil screen.
 Mokutil will guide you through the process of setting up your system to support Secure Boot.
 If you are unsure what to do, I recommend you seek guidance from your distro documentation or user forums.
 Having Secure Boot properly set up in your installation is very important.

 The `install-driver.sh` script currently supports Secure Boot if `dkms` is installed.
 Here is a link to the `dkms` website.
-There is information regarding Secure Boot in two sections in the `README`.

 https://github.com/dell/dkms